commaai/comma10k/README.md

 ![Alt](sample.jpg "First image from the dataset")

-It's 10,000 pngs of real driving captured from the comma fleet.
+It's 10,000 png's of real driving captured from the comma fleet.
 It's MIT license, no academic only restrictions or anything.

 Run <pre>./viewer.py</pre> to see them with segnet overlay.